Fourth-order Adaptive Mesh Refinement both in space and in time for incompressible Navier-Stokes equations with Dirichlet boundary conditions: Introduction

 In \Cref{sec:gepup-e-level}, we further adapt GePUP-E for the subdomain $\dom^{\ell}$ of the $\ell$th refinement level and select the interface condition of $q$ in a way so that the exponential decay of $\nabla\cdot\mathbf{w}$ is preserved over $\dom^{\ell}$.
 The GePUP-E formulation in \Cref{def:GePUP-E-OneLevel} and the interface conditions in (\ref{eq:GePUP-localized}) constitute our answer to (B) on the theoretical side.

-In \Cref{sec:spat-discr} and \Cref{sec:IMEX}, we briefly summarize fourth-order finite-volume discretization of spatial operators and a fourth-order implicit-explicit scheme for time integration, respectively.
-In \Cref{sec:adapt-mesh-refin}, standard components of block-structured AMR assemble into a simple algorithm of synchronized AMR for INSE, which is employed in \Cref{alg:time-stepping_procedure} to jump start the subcycling AMR for INSE.
+\Cref{sec:spat-discr} and \Cref{sec:IMEX} are brief summaries of the finite-volume-based spatial operators and the implicit-explicit time integrators, respectively.
+The novelty of this work starts in \Cref{sec:adapt-mesh-refin} onwards, where standard components of block-structured AMR are assembled into a synchronized AMR which, besides its own algorithmic values, also serves to jump start the subcycled AMR in \Cref{alg:time-stepping_procedure}.

 The interface conditions in (\ref{eq:GePUP-localized}) are approximated to fourth-order accuracy by spatiotemporal interpolations detailed in \Cref{subsec:compute-coarse-fine}, with the compatibility condition $\int_{\partial \dom^{\ell}} \mathbf{n}\cdot \mathbf{u}^b = 0$ enforced to machine precision by a simple device in \Cref{sec:enforc-comp-cond}.
 These algorithms constitute our answer to (B) on the computational side.